GillHuang-Xtler/GillHuang-Xtler.github.io/_teaching/2021-master.md

 location: "Delft, Netherlands"
 ---

-Co-supervising master student Jin Xu for thesis for 6 months, including
+Co-supervising master student Jin Xu for thesis for 6 months, including topic chosen, research question formalization, possible solution and paper writing.
+This gradient inversion attack of Federated Learning is published on SRDS 2022.